 They simultaneously turned their attention to the screen at the bar.
 The same handsome, bronzed skin reporter as before now stood outside a Metro Convenience store, where a large angry crowd had gathered, carrying torches and wooden baseball bats with long, rusty nails poking out of them, screaming and pounding on the thick barrier of ice that layered the exterior, blocking their entry into the store.

-Standing next to the reporter was a large, rounded woman in her forties, wearing a wrinkled blue button shirt and stretch pants.
+Standing next to the reporter was a large, rounded woman in her forties, wearing a wrinkled blue button-up shirt and stretch pants.
 Her feet were trapped in a block of ice, frozen to the parking lot pavement.
 In her stubby hands was a strong burning torch and on her face was a look of rage and disgust.

 They listened to the reporter give his report.
 “I’m outside a local Metro Convenience downtown where a group of protesters has gathered by the entrance, calling for Captain Cold to come out and face the crowd.
 The group says that Captain Cold assaulted a woman in the parking lot in his quest to become a real supervillain.”